By entering the Queensland Training Awards, you agree to abide by the following conditions of entry:

 Nominees can submit only one entry in each category, but can nominate for more than one category (if eligible).

-For an entry to be valid, candidates are required to fully complete the online application and upload a nomination submission addressing all relevant criteria.
+For an entry to be valid, candidates are required to fully complete an online nomination addressing all relevant criteria, and submit it via the online nomination portal.

 A candidate must not be nominated for any similar award in another state or territory in the same year.